SK0511-data/cardiovascular-risk/README.md

 - Capture complex relationships between lifestyle factors and cardiovascular outcomes.
 - Provide insights for early detection and personalized health recommendations.

+## Data

+This project uses health and lifestyle data to predict cardiovascular risk.

+- **Source:** [Mention source if public, or “Proprietary dataset” if private]
+- **Content:** The dataset includes features such as age, gender, BMI, blood pressure, cholesterol levels, smoking habits, physical activity, and other lifestyle factors.
+- **Size:** Number of records and features (e.g., 5,000 rows × 15 columns).
+- **Preprocessing:** Missing values were handled, categorical features encoded, and data normalized before modeling.

+> Note: For privacy reasons, a **sample dataset** or synthetic data is included in the repository to demonstrate model functionality.

 ## Methods / Approach
 - **Data preprocessing:** Cleaned and structured health and lifestyle datasets.
 - **Models used:**